jasp-stats/jasp-desktop/Resources/Help/analyses/MixedModelsBLMM.md

 ### Output
-- Estimated grand mean and estimated deviations from the grand mean for all levels of each fixed effects model term.
+- Estimated grand mean and estimated differences from the grand mean for all levels of each fixed effects model term.
 It can be changed to estimated marginal means in the `Options` section.
   - Level: Levels of the fixed effects model term.
   - Estimate: This column contains the independent variables or their interaction.
   - SE: Standard error of the estimate.